Last Clear Chance Doctrine in NC

 What is the difference between discovered peril and constructive discovery?

 Discovered peril means the other driver actually saw you in danger.
 Constructive discovery means the other driver did not actually see you but should have, because a reasonably careful driver in that situation would have noticed the danger.
-Both can satisfy the Last Clear Chance requirement, but constructive discovery is harder to prove.
+Both can satisfy the Last Clear Chance requirement for helpless peril cases, but constructive discovery is harder to prove and may not be sufficient in inattentive peril cases.

 How does Last Clear Chance work in insurance negotiations vs. trial?

-In insurance negotiations, raising Last Clear Chance can pressure the adjuster to reconsider a denial based on contributory negligence, but the insurer is not required to accept the argument.
-At trial, Last Clear Chance is a question for the jury.
-If the jury finds all four elements are met, your contributory negligence is essentially neutralized.
+In insurance negotiations, raising Last Clear Chance can pressure the adjuster to reconsider a contributory negligence denial, but the insurer is not required to accept the argument.
+At trial, Last Clear Chance is a jury question under N.C.P.I.-Civil 102.14.
+If the jury finds all four elements are met, your contributory negligence is completely overcome -- not reduced proportionally, but fully overridden.

 Is Last Clear Chance the same as gross negligence?

 No. They are two separate exceptions to contributory negligence.
-Last Clear Chance focuses on whether the other driver had a final opportunity to avoid the accident.
+Last Clear Chance focuses on whether the other driver had a final opportunity to avoid the accident and failed to take it.
 Gross negligence focuses on whether the other driver's conduct was so reckless and extreme that it went beyond ordinary negligence -- such as extreme drunk driving or street racing.
+In some cases, both arguments can be raised simultaneously, which strengthens your overall position.